Brett-Tanner/Journal/May_23.md

 #### What I did

+- Database

+  - [x] Re-write seeds file for new validations
+  - [x] And to not create a million copies of each image
+  - [x] And to put images into a folder in S3 based on environment and what they're an image for
+  - [x] See what happens when you try to import a record that already exists with PG_COPY
+    - It just tries to create a new one, that's not gonna work
+  - [x] Create a second, slower way of importing CSVs that can update records
+    - [x] For children
+    - [x] For their schedules

 - Emails

-  - [] Send customer a confirmation email when SM clicks 'Confirm Booking' on their invoice
+  - [x] Send customer a confirmation email when SM clicks 'Confirm Booking' on their invoice

+- Forms

+  - [x] Added a yen kanji to the change field on the adjustment form for clarity
+  - [x] Made the selects on the Child form auto-derived from enums so I don't have to keep changing them if the values change

 - Invoices

-  - [] Make it more obvious the invoice is confirmed, they have to click close on something
+  - [x] Make it more obvious the invoice is confirmed, they have to click close on something
+    - Nice big green box at the top of the page with a long, detailed message.

 - Localisation